pydata/xarray/doc/installing.rst

 .. note::

-  If you are using pip to install xarray, optional dependencies are resolved by specifying *extras*. :ref:`installation-instructions` for both pip and conda are mentioned below.
+  If you are using pip to install xarray, optional dependencies can be installed by specifying *extras*. :ref:`installation-instructions` for both pip and conda are mentioned below.